crebollarramirez/cse15l-lab-reports/lab1-elements/lab-report-1-week-2.md

 # Summary
 This blog page has taught you how to download VS code and connect to a remote server.
 You had OpenSSH setup on your computer and learned how to move files from your computer to a server.
-You also had a SSH key configured on your computer so you can connect to a remote server without needed to type in your password everytime you want to access the server.
+You also had a SSH key configured on your computer so you can connect to a remote server without needing to type in your password everytime you want to access the server.

 ![Image](catDancing.gif)